VeNoMouS/cloudscraper/README.md

 pip install cloudscraper -U
 ```

-If you are still encountering a problem, open an issue and please include:
+If you are still encountering a problem, be aware that issues are disabled and you cannot file them at current time because {INSERT_REASON_HERE}.
+Thank you for your understanding.

-- The full exception and stack trace.
-- The URL of the Cloudflare-protected page which the script does not work on.
-- A Pastebin or Gist containing the HTML source of the protected page.
-- The version number from `pip show cloudscraper`.

 # Usage